 #1 Anthony Quinn Bay

-➲ To the kayak tour incl. snorkeling*
+➲ To the kayak tour incl. snorkelling*

 #2 Afandou Beach